kubermatic/kubermatic/docs/proposals/cluster-default-components-settings.md

 ## Goals

 *short description of the topic e.g.*
-Add mutating admission webhook that reads configured configmap with default components settings and sets `.spec.componentsOverride` for new clusters.
+Add mutating admission webhook that reads configured configmap with default [components settings](https://github.com/kubermatic/kubermatic/blob/2a489f4e4de8fb38a5ef2248a5873af9da8843d8/pkg/crd/kubermatic/v1/cluster.go#L307) and set `.spec.componentsOverride` for new clusters.

 ## Motivation and Background